Policies and Procedures

 At Fairhaven Under Fives Centre we intend to create an environment in which children are safe from abuse and in which any suspicion of abuse is promptly and appropriately responded to.
 Child Protection refers to the procedures we use for children at risk of significant harm or those who have been harmed.
 Safeguarding relates to what we do for all children in order to promote their welfare, protect them from harm and address their needs.

-The Designated Safeguarding Lead (DSL) at Fairhaven Under Fives Centre is the Manager Mrs Carter, who works together and alongside the Deputy Manager Mrs Lewis who is the Deputy Designated Safeguarding Lead.
+The Designated Safeguarding Lead (DSL) at Fairhaven Under Fives Centre is the Acting Manager Mrs Lewis who works together and alongside the Acting Deputy Manager Mrs Howells who is the Deputy Designated Safeguarding Lead.

 The Designated Officer will be responsible for liaison with local statutory children’s services agencies and the local safeguarding children’s board.
 She will provide support, advice and guidance to any other staff on an ongoing basis and on any specific safeguarding issue as required.
 The Safeguarding and Child Protection Officer will attend Child Protection training course that enables them to identify, understand and respond appropriately to signs of possible abuse and neglect.